Push System vs. Pull System in Manufacturing Management

 - A push system (also called make-to-stock) means that a company produces goods according to a demand forecast.
 It is often used to produce goods with a low chance of unforeseeable demand fluctuations, e.g. food, pharmaceuticals, household chemicals, etc.

 - The pull system is a lean manufacturing strategy where goods are produced according to actual demand as opposed to forecasts.
-In this kind of system, companies only keep as much inventory and produce as much as is needed to respond to existing customer orders.
+In this kind of production and inventory system, companies only keep as much stock and produce as much as is needed to respond to existing customer orders.

 - What else sets push and pull systems apart is the amount of WIP inventory allowed, inventory costs, product availability, and product customizability.